Summary

 Notable Quotes

-"Improv has paid off greatly for us in our professional lives."
+"Improv has paid off greatly for us in our professional lives as well."

-"Instead of focusing on rewarding the owner of ideas, shift the model around so that you reward collaboration."
+"Instead of rewarding owners of ideas, reward collaboration."

 More Videos